Light line for the vertical game

 So when you are at Point A, you have a single layer.
 At Point B, you have 3 layers of currents.
 At Point C, 2 layers.

-By the way, the layer boundary is a great place to fish.
+Ironically, the layer boundary is a great place to fish.
+Difficult to fish, but the reward can be big.

 This is where your jig will certainly get contacts.
 Some big fish

-also hide and ambush behind the curtain.
-To them it’s not a wall, and it’s just a curtain.
+also hide and ambush behind the wall.
+To big fish it’s not a wall, and it’s just a curtain.
 Because of the 2 different temperature water masses, you can’t see or hear the other side.
 Sometimes a few bait fish are pushed beyond the curtain and they are easy targets for the ambushers.
-Also, some dash from behind the curtain blindly with their month open, into the school of fish in the other side.
-Because the bait fish do not see or hear behind the curtain, ambushers can attack without any warning.
+Also, some big fish dash from behind the curtain blindly with their month open, into the school of fish on the other side.
+Because the bait fish do not see or hear behind the curtain, ambushers can attack with virtually no warning.

-You can also feel the layer from the line.
+You can also feel the double-layers from the line.
 That’s what staying vertical and using sensitive tackles are for.
 You feel the jig heavy first, and suddenly it feels light.
+It means the bottom current is moving fast and the top current is loose.

 When I think there may be a layer, say 15m off the bottom, I do slow pitch up to about 12m off the bottom, fast lift for about 5m to break through the curtain, then give a couple of slow pitch there (for about 3m).
 If I don’t get a contact, I immediately drop 10m straight down, do a couple of slow pitch (there’s a good chance here too), 5m fast lift through the curtain, another couple of slow pitch.